All Episodes

 And Europe equals trains.

-Trains equal Europe, trains equal good liberal.
+Trains equal good liberal.

 Trains also equal saving the climate.

-You know, all this cockamamy crap.
+You know, all this cockamame crap.

-I don't even I wonder if Carol Costello understands how much Amtrak is subsidized.
+I don't even, I wonder if Carol Costello understands how much Amtrak is subsidized.

-$150, $100, okay, but that's a subsidized price, right?
+So $100, $150, $100, okay, but that's a subsidized price, right?

-If she had to pay what it really costs, if there was a private sector entity running that thing, and they're making it running it, trying to run it at a profit.
+It'd be much more if she had to pay the full, but if she had to pay what it really costs, if there was a private sector entity running that thing and they're making it running it, trying to run it at a profit.

 If there were a private sector industry running Amtrak, every problem she had would be solved.